-'''

 set tty com0

-'''

-assuming you want the first serial port to be used as your console.
+to use the first serial port as your console.
 The default baud rate is 9600bps, this can be changed with a /etc/boot.conf line using the stty option.
 This file is put on your boot drive, which could also be your install floppy, or the command can be entered at the boot> prompt from the OpenBSD second-stage boot loader for a one-time (or first time) serial console usage.